 So, now that you’re convinced that you need a PhD dissertation outline, where do you start?
 A few general steps will get you on the right road3:

-- Chapter 5: Discussion – In a five-chapter format, this is the final chapter in a PhD dissertation.
+Chapter 5: Discussion – In a five-chapter format, this is the final chapter in a PhD dissertation format.
 In this chapter, the findings are discussed and interpreted in light of the research question.
 Bits from all the chapters are synthesized to completely address the research question.

 An additional chapter is sometimes added that includes conclusions, recommendations, and suggestions for future research.

-Finally, here are some quick and useful tips for your PhD dissertation outline journey.
+Finally, here are some quick and useful tips for your PhD thesis outline journey.